slapxxi/slavapavlutin.github.io/_drafts/development/clear-code.md

-# Clear Code
+# Clear Code with Ruby

-Here I'm going to write about clear code and what it really means for code to be clear, not clean.
+Clear code conveys its purpose.

-Clear code conveys its purpose easily and without any distractions.
+Clear code matters because in the long term it makes development process much easier and more convenient for all the participants.

-Clear code is reliant upon your best qualities to make it happen.
+Writing clear code is a skill attained through numerous hours of practice with refactoring and making your intentions clear.

-Writing for me is all about collecting and shaping ideas into something that could be useful to others.
+Clear code leads to clear thinking and it's very important to you as a developer.

 I want to write clear code because I think that clear code is what makes programming similar to craftsmanship.
 In other words, crafting clear code is a valuable skill that comes in handy when it's needed to develop working yet extendable software.